nyl-auster/rust-memo/README.md

 - metadata are stored in the *stack* : name, length ...
 Those values have a known size at compile time.
 - actual value is store on the heap, because it is growable and can not be known for sure at compile time

-And this is how "Hello" is stored in memory by Rust :

 <img src="https://doc.rust-lang.org/book/second-edition/img/trpl04-01.svg" width="400px" />

 #### The "Copy" trait

-Rust has a special annotation called the **Copy trait** that we can place on **types** like integers that are stored **only in the stack**.  ou don't have to think about ownership if the type has the Copy trait, because in this case, value is not in the heap.
+Rust has a special annotation called the **Copy trait** that is sued by **types** like integers that are stored **only in the stack**.
+You don't have to think about ownership if the type has the Copy trait, because in this case, value is not in the heap.

 **So what types are Copy?**
 - All the integer types, such as u32.